 - Where are you based?

-- If you receive a grant, how should a check be made out (name of individual)?
+- Most grants will be processed electronically through Venmo or PayPal; if you require a paper check, how should the check be made out (name of individual)?

-- Check should be mailed to: (street address, city, state, zip):
+- If you require a paper check, where should the check be mailed? (street address, city, state, zip):

 Options; meals/groceries, medication or other healthcare needs, rent